Enfoid/SwingFish-CommunityCode/cAlgo/Robots/LaMetric/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
+ - fix for wife mode & individual positions
+   (will be replaced with better version and just 2 settings)
  - fix ssl issue with cTrader 4.3 on .Net 6
  - better Number format (small numbers/big numbers)
  - some cosmetic updates